dhis2/climate-tools/docs/getting-started/installation.md

 The installation includes all necessary dependencies, including relevant components from [earthkit](../tools/earthkit.md) and [dhis2-python-client](../tools/dhis2-python-client.md).

-Once installed, you can verify that they installed correctly:
+Once installed, you can verify that it installed correctly in a Python session:

-- the Python library:

-    ```python
-    import dhis2eo
+        >>> import dhis2eo
-    ```

-- the CLI tool:

-        $ dhis2eo --help